BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 DIVIDEND

-The Board of Directors of IDT Corporation declared a quarterly cash dividend of $0.06 per share of IDT Common stock payable on December 23, 2025 to stockholders of record as of December 15, 2025.
+The Board of Directors of IDT Corporation increased IDT’s annual dividend from $0.24 to $0.28 and declared a quarterly cash dividend of $0.07 per share of IDT Class A and Class B Common stock payable on March 31, 2026 to stockholders of record as of March 19, 2026.

 IDT EARNINGS ANNOUNCEMENT INFORMATION